-Spring is in the air, and we’ve got berries on our mind.
-We can’t think of a better way to celebrate the end of a long, cold winter than with Melissa King’s vegan take on blueberry cheesecake from Easy.
+We’ve got berries on our mind.
+We can’t think of a better way to celebrate the end of summer than with Melissa King’s vegan take on blueberry cheesecake from Easy.
 Whole.
 Vegan: 100 Flavor-Packed, No-Stress Recipes for Busy Families.
-This antioxidant-packed raw dessert captures the creaminess of its traditional dairy-based counterpart without any of the cruelty or cholesterol, making it the perfect bite-sized addition to your first picnic of the season.
+This antioxidant-packed raw dessert captures the creaminess of its traditional dairy-based counterpart without any of the cruelty or cholesterol, making it the perfect bite-sized addition to a seasonal picnic.

 What you need:

 For the crust:

 1 to 2 teaspoons water

 2 cups raw cashews, soaked overnight in water

 1½ cups blueberries, plus more for topping

 2 tablespoons lemon juice